fidelity/kconnect/docs/book/src/commands/renew.md

 ```
   -h, --help                      help for renew
-      --history-location string   Location of where the history is stored (default "/home/richard/.kconnect/history.yaml")
+      --history-location string   Location of where the history is stored. (default "$HOME/.kconnect/history.yaml")
-  -k, --kubeconfig string         Location of the kubeconfig to use (default "/home/richard/.kube/config")
+  -k, --kubeconfig string         Location of the kubeconfig to use. (default "$HOME/.kube/config")
       --password string           Password to use
       --set-current               Sets the current context in the kubeconfig to the selected cluster (default true)
 ```